Dear Charity Partners

 Applying to join

-To join the scheme a volunteer must complete the application form available from our website or from the website of their local volunteer centre in participating Boroughs (http://www.valueyou.org/getting-card)
+To join the scheme a volunteer must complete the application form available from our website or from the website of their local volunteer centre in participating Boroughs (http://www.valueyou.org/getting-card) Word document application forms are available also.

-For Westminster, Ealing and Islington there is a Word document to fill in.
-If using the Word form, it is best for us if it is completed on a computer and email to us.
-However, hand written application forms are also accepted.
+Hand written application forms are also accepted.
 Most of the forms also serve as an application for a 100 hour certificate of volunteering achievement provided separately by the volunteer centre.
 The first part of the form requires the volunteer to enter their details, the organisation they volunteer for, when they started and how many hours they have done over the previous 12 months.
 The volunteer manager then completes the rest of the form, providing us with the reassurance that the volunteering activity described is accurate.
 In addition, the volunteer manager completing the application form must provide an organisational email address for us to confirm that they work for the charity.
 For example, email@example.com

 COMMON MISTAKES MADE ON THE FORM